-- Annexation: the addition of land by appropriation to an existing municipality - Bedroom Community: a community made primarily of residences, with little to no commercial or industrial uses - Bonding: an issuing of certificates by a government promising to repay borrowed money at a fixed rate of interest at a specified time, typically used to fund capital improvements chlorine that remains in water after its initial application.
+Annexation: the addition of land by appropriation to an existing municipality

+Bedroom Community: a community made primarily of residences, with little to no commercial or industrial uses chlorine that remains in water after its initial application.
 It is an important safeguard against the risk of microbial contamination after treatment.